RohitRathore1/hello_world/README.md

 # hello_world

 Hi everyone.

-Hi, I am Rohit.
+I am Rohit.
 I am new in the gitHub, so i am creating my first repository name as hello_world.